 Chili Recipes for National Chili Day

-What better way to celebrate than by trying out a new chili recipes.
+What better way to celebrate than by trying out some different types of chili recipes.
 These delicious ideas feature all types of chili recipes.
 One is sure to become a favorite.

-And if you need something extra to go along with your bowl of chili, be sure to check out National French Bread Day.
+And if you need something extra to go along with your tasty chili recipe, be sure to check out National French Bread Day.

 Other ways to use chili in recipes

 We think of chili as a recipe that is stew or soup like and served in a bowl.
 But don’t stop there.
 There are lots of other ways to use the taste of chili in recipes.
 Here are some tasty ideas.

 - Serve your chili over a baked potato for a hearty and filling lunch time meal.

 - Top your favorite hot dog recipe with a helping of your favorite chili.

 - Mix some chili into your potato casserole for a super hearty and spicy side dish.